Rainymood/rainymood.github.io/_posts/2021-05-06-today-i-learned.md

 ---

-Today I learned how to check what shell you are using
+Today I learned how to check what shell you are using.

 ```
 echo $SHELL